-Weekly random urinalysis/breathalyzer of each resident is required as a condition of entering and remaining at Hope Manor.
+Weekly random urinalysis/breathalyzer of each participant is required as a condition of entering and remaining at Hope Manor.
 Refusal or a failed test will result in immediate termination.

-While each resident is expected to be personally responsible and accountable, the residents are closely monitored for compliance with the rules, regulations and requirements of Hope Manor.
+While each participant is expected to be personally responsible and accountable, the participants are closely monitored for compliance with the rules, regulations and requirements of Hope Manor.
 For a complete list of all rules and regulations please review the application.